dwgan/wallpass/index.md

 ## Windows/Linux User

 Go to this [site](https://github.com/2dust/v2rayN/releases) for APP.
+For RaspberryPI, please refer to this [site](https://github.com/v2fly/v2ray-core/releases).

 Refer to this this [site](https://v2rayn.org/) for guide.